crate/cloud-reference/docs/overview.rst

    :alt: Cloud Console organization overview

-The Organization overview consists of seven tabs: *Dashboard*, *Settings*, *Users*, the *Audit Log*, *Billing*, *Regions*, and finally, *Subscriptions*.
+The Organization overview consists of seven tabs: *Dashboard*, *Settings*, *Users*, the *Audit Log*, *Billing*, *Payment Methods*, and finally, *Regions*.
 By default it shows the Dashboard tab, which displays two things.
 On the left, it shows a link for creating a new cluster, the blue *Deploy new cluster* button.
 On the right, you will see any already deployed clusters.

 The *Deploy cluster* button in the left panel allows you to directly deploy clusters within your subscription.
 For information on how to do so, refer to